Dashboard Local Indicators FAQsFrequently Asked Questions and Answers for the California School Dashboard Local

 What are the local indicators?

 State data is not available for some priority areas identified in the Local Control Funding Formula statute.
 For these priority areas, the State Board of Education approved the local indicators, which are based on information that a local educational agency collects locally.
 The local indicators are:

 - Implementation of State Academic Standards (Priority 2)

 - Parent and Family Engagement (Priority 3)

-- Coordination of Services for Expelled Youth – County offices of education only
+- Coordination of Services for Expelled Youth (Priority 9) – County offices of education only

-- Coordination of Services for Foster Youth – County offices of education only
+- Coordination of Services for Foster Youth (Priority 10) – County offices of education only

 How is performance measured on the local indicators?

 - Report the results as part of a non-consent item at a regularly scheduled public meeting of the local governing board/body in conjunction with the adoption of the Local Control and Accountability Plan (LCAP); and

 - Report results to the public through the Dashboard utilizing the SBE-adopted self-reflection tools for each local indicator.

 How do local educational agencies collect and report the local data?

 Do local indicators apply to schools?

 No. Local indicators apply only to local educational agencies.
 If a local educational agency is made up of only one school (e.g., charter schools and single school districts), the local indicators will appear on the local educational agency/school report.
 If a local educational agency has more than one school, the local indicators will appear on the local educational agency reports but not the school reports.

 Is there a deadline for local educational agencies to submit results regarding its local indicators?